 Because of the substantial time that Good Dog spends training both handlers and dogs, Good Dog stands behind every volunteer team it certifies.
 This Good Dog Guarantee means that teams have complete Good Dog backing and support when visiting institutions; it also gives facilities full confidence that only highly-qualified and certified Good Dog teams will visit their facilities.
 Because Good Dog believes in its teams, it provides insurance to all certified teams while they are on official facility visits.

 Dogs and their handlers must undergo annual assessments regarding their fitness for therapy dog service and must meet stringent criteria to re-certify as Good Dog teams.
 This allows Good Dog to ensure that only teams of the highest-quality continue to visit facilities as Good Dogs.
-Currently, Good Dog works with over 1,100 therapy dog teams and works with numerous Good Dog trainers to meet the increasing demand to train therapy dog teams.
+Currently, Good Dog works fields nearly 1,100 therapy dog teams and works with numerous Good Dog trainers to meet the increasing demand to train therapy dog teams.
 To find out more about becoming a volunteer, click here.

 Good Dog works with hundreds of facilities to place its volunteer teams in facilities that cater to teams’ strengths and abilities.
 Good Dog staff members coordinate therapy dog services with these partner sites, and trainers always accompany new therapy teams to their first visits.

 Research and Awareness